jeffreykegler/personal/timeline.md

 impact in the use of machines."

-The IT language had arithmetic expressions, of a sort -- all operators left associate and there is no operator precedence.
+The IT language had arithmetic expressions, of a sort -- parentheses are honored, but otherwise evaluation is always right-to-left -- there is no operator precedence.
 IT did honor parentheses, but
-nonetheless its way of doing arithemetic expressions proves very unpopular:
+nonetheless its way of doing arithmetic expressions proves very unpopular:
 Donald Knuth reports that
 "The lack of operator